-Frequently, individuals that struggle with addictive disorders battle societal stigma and array of misconceptions about addiction in general.
-The stigma surrounding addiction is a barrier seeking treatment for addiction.
-There is progress being made to reduce societal judgment and clarify the myths surrounding the disease of addiction.
+Frequently, individuals that struggle with substance use disorders battle societal stigma and array of misconceptions about addiction in general, often causing a barrier for seeking treatment.
+There is progress being made to reduce societal judgment and clarify the myths surrounding substance use disorders.
 Unfortunately, this progress is happening slowly while psychiatric and substance abuse problems continue to rise dramatically and expediently throughout the nation.

-As the Director of Dialectical Behavior Therapy at Lifeskills South Florida, I work with many clients in recovery from substance use disorder, and I see the negative role these myths play in a client’s endeavor to get sober and remain sober.
+As the Director of Dialectical Behavioral Therapy (DBT) at Lifeskills South Florida, I work with many clients in recovery from substance use disorder, and I see the negative role these myths play in a client’s endeavor to get help.
 Recognizing these potential roadblocks for our clients will help us assist in seeing them for the myths they truly are.

 - “Addiction is voluntary, and addicts can stop drinking and abusing drugs whenever they want.”
 Addiction is a disease and based on the phenomenon of craving, once an individual with an addiction puts the substance into their body, they are unable to stop.
 The presentation of the substance in their body leads to an overwhelming craving for more.
 Addiction often co-occurs with other mental health problems such as depression, anxiety, post-traumatic stress disorder (PTSD), etc. For successful addiction treatment, the co-occurring psychiatric disorder must be treated.
 Simply detoxing from substances and trying to abstain from use does not work long-term, because of the mental obsession that is characteristic of addiction.
 Despite the absence of the substance in the body, the individual experiences a constant mental obsession related to the substance use.
 Without proper treatment, the cognitive distortions that they experience as the result of the obsession lead to relapse.